pavittarsingh315/Nerastar2/README.md

 1. Made a custom login serializer and view.
 Changed minor styles
 2. Changed some actions and reducers to be more efficient and correct.

+## Eigth Conmmit:

+1. Changed lifetime of tokens.
+Got rid of checkAuthentication action and integrated it into loadUser which is much more efficient
+2. Got rid of urls that i dont need anymore
+3. uninstall material-ui core and icons and ran npm install @material-ui/core@next @emotion/react @emotion/styled @material-ui/icons@next
+4. Did that because material-ui v5 doesnt have that annoying strictmode transtion error and it works good.
+5. Added Remember me functionality by storing remember me tokens in localstorage while non remember me tokens in sessionstorage
+6. Created registration functionality and logout functionality